Skip to main content

 The rules set out conditions for:

-• Eligibility: how long an employee must work for the company before joining the pension plan, what type of employee can join — most plans allow only full-time, permanent employees
+• Eligibility: how long an employee must work for the company before joining the pension plan and what type of employee can join — most plans allow only full-time, permanent employees

 • Vesting: when an employee can also receive employer contributions if they leave the company before retirement.
-For example, if a plan has 2 years’ vesting or if an employee leaves before 2 years, they will forfeit any employer contributions.
+For example, if a plan has two years’ vesting or if an employee leaves before two years, they will forfeit any employer contributions.
 If the plan allows employee contributions, the employee will always receive those contributions back.

 • Locking-in: the point at which funds cannot be withdrawn from the plan until the retirement age specified in the plan documents.
-If the employee is terminated, funds must be transferred to a Locked-In Retirement Account.
-In the event of a marriage breakdown and the pension funds are transferred to a former spouse, those funds must remain locked-in under the same plan rules that would apply to the employee.
+If the employee is terminated, funds must be transferred to a Locked-In Retirement Account (LIRA).
+In the event of a marriage breakdown that results in the pension funds getting transferred to a former spouse, those funds must remain locked-in under the same plan rules that would apply to the employee.

 • Normal Retirement Age (NRA): the age an employee can retire from the company and begin receiving a pension plan.
 Early retirement is generally 10 years earlier than the NRA date.